ortiza5/modding-vivaldi/community/sharing.md

 Because both the forum and Git keep track of posting times, it's not necessary to include the last update time in the code header (but you can if you want).

-If you do want to version your mods, it would look like this:
+If you do want to version your mods, please include the Vivaldi version as well.
 ```
  * Version: 2.1 for Vivaldi 3.9.2289.3
 ```